 Rates are based on two people; for three, add $40 a night (plus tax).
 Buffet breakfast and WiFi is usually included.
-Children All villas can accommodate two adults plus two under-12s (with one tot sleeping on the sofa bed; one on an extra rollaway bed).
-If the two beds provided aren’t enough for your clan, extra beds for over-12s (US$95.04 a night) and cots (free) can be added to rooms.
+Children Extra beds in rooms can each accommodate up to two children under 12 for free.
+For children aged 13-16, the cost is $100 a night and it’s only one child a bed.
+Extra beds need to be requested when booking.
 Under-6s can eat for free; children aged 7–11 get a 50 per cent food discount.

 Guests of all ages get free bicycles and tricycles to wheel around on.
 Each family is assigned a GEM (Guest Experience Maker), to look after them during their stay.
 Free yoga and aerobics classes are on offer, along with chargeable holistic extras, such as de-stress workshops (not that you should be frowning here) or acupressure sessions.

 Swimming pool, beach, beachside volleyball court, watersports centre, three restaurants, bars, kids club, outside cinema, ice-cream and chocolate rooms, playground, library, free WiFi throughout.

 TV, CD and DVD player, iPod dock, minibar, bathrobes, slippers.
 Books and puzzles can be provided, along with baby bedlinen, bottle sterilising facilities, highchairs, playmats and baby towels.